Only 519 pages left on your journey to becoming a rock star!

 While amateur artists usually write songs in their rehearsal room to record them in the studio later on, most professional artists spend much more time in the studio – most songs are being fine-tuned in the studio, often with the help of the producer, and sometimes they even write new songs in the studio that will be featured on the album later on.

 This partly explains the higher quality of professional records, and this is also the way most of the greatest albums of all time have been produced.
 We will discuss all of this in the following chapters.
 Modern technology allows us to record music at home (at least partly), which means that amateur artists are now able to use the same production techniques only professionals had access to a few decades ago.
 Unfortunately most artists don’t take full advantage of that opportunity, and we’ll dicuss this later on in chapter 6.

 If the artist is just a “puppet” however, then things will be quite different of course.
 In this case the producer and / or professional songwriters and musicians will write and create everything, and the “artist” will just perform.
 In this case it will also be the producer and / or the record company who will hold all rights, and who will get a much bigger share of the money.

 While real artists only get about 10-20% of all income, “puppets” often get much less, which explains why many of today’s Top 40 acts don’t earn a lot with record sales and why many of them will end up in poverty later on, even if they had one or more big hits.

-As mentioned before, this system that led to some of greatest music of all time during the Golden Age is now broken.
-While everyone if waiting for great new artist to rise, record companies prevent all kinds of innovation and evolution, as they only sign artists who fit the norms and who are following trends.
+As mentioned before, this system that led to some of the greatest music of all times during the Golden Age is now broken.
+While everyone if waiting for great new artists to rise, record companies prevent all kinds of innovation and evolution, as they only sign artists who fit the norms and who are following trends.

 This again means that you will have to make it on your own, and this manual shall help you be become successful without the need of any record company deal.